California ┃ Agriculture

 The following speakers represent a dynamic cross-section of leaders in agriculture, education, sustainability, and food systems.

-Each brings a wealth of knowledge and real-world experience to our 2026 Professional Learning Tour.
+Each brings a wealth of knowledge and real-world experience to our 2026 Professional Development Tour.
 Their sessions will offer teachers the opportunity to engage directly with cutting-edge research, innovative practices, and inspiring perspectives

 — empowering educators to bring fresh insights back to their classrooms and communities.